-“We opened in Lincoln for him at Pershing Auditorium and in Omaha at the Music Hall.
-I played the Music Hall with a lot country acts.”
+“We opened in Lincoln for him at Pershing Auditorium and in Omaha at the Civic Auditorium.
+I played the Omaha Music Hall with a lot country acts.”

 “Wonderful,” is how she describes sharing the stage with Cash.
 She says he flattered her by saying, ‘You’ve got a damn good voice.'”
 She says Cash and his lead guitar player Luther Perkins “sat me down and said, ‘Brenda, stick with country music, you’re going to make it.'”
 She did, too.